 Today, Yoshiwara is located in the Senzoku 4-chome neighborhood.
 The closest station is Minowa on the Hibiya Line.

 The Meiji University Museum houses a particularly grim look into the history of crime and punishment in Japan.
 You can follow the development chronologically, with tempting exhibition titles including “Culprits of the Edo Period,” “Torture and Tribunal” and “Execution and Correction”.
-These exhibits are exclusive to Japan and contain real artifacts from throughout the period (including a genuine French guillotine and the iron maiden of Nuremberg).
+The exhibits aren’t exclusive to Japan and contain real artifacts from throughout the period (including a genuine French guillotine and a replica of the iron maiden of Rothenburg).

 While the tools of torture on display are long out of use, seeing this kind of exhibition in a country that still uses the death penalty is a pretty chilling experience.
 The museum is a short walk from Ochanomizu Station and is free to enter.